jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![July 2022](/assets/images/post4_NVPowerJulyDays.png)

 Deriving July capacity for each hour of the day by taking the best 3 hours in that time slot throughout the month (mixing and matching days) does indeed produce a more complete estimate of solar utility capacity.
-Visible from the
+Visible from the light blue lines the first part of the month had weak morning generation, but strong afternoon generation.
+Later parts of the month had some days with strong morning generation but inconsistent afternoon generation.

-- In each month there are at least 5 days of unobstructed generation, from which I can derive a picture of ideal output
+Taking the best 3 complete days results in a capacity estimate of 20,200 MWh, with a better morning than afternoon profile (this methodology seems to avoid the early-July days).
+Taking the best 3 hours for each hourly slot increases this to 21,500 MWh -- 6% higher and much more likely a more complete picture of what generation could be in July.

-    - While there are periods of clouds and rain in Nevada (in January 2023 there are both from a west coast atmospheric river), the fact that the state is mostly desert makes this a good approximation, even accounting for the fact that there are multiple generation sites with slightly different conditions
+## Contributors to Differential Solar Capacity Throughout the Year

-So for each month I averaged the hourly solar generation of the top-5 days in that month.
-The charts for June and December 2022 intuitively show that the top-5-dates methodology (represented by the orange lines) indeed seems to capture the "full output" of the solar installations at work.
-The days where the blue line dips materially are filtered out.
+[June and December pictures]

 The intraday generation results for June are below: